-The robust finding of the present study is that alcoholics, compared to controls, showed a significant reduction in theta activity, and this finding has been graphically illustrated (Figs. 3 and 4) as well as statistically demonstrated (see Fig. 5).
+The robust finding of the present study is that alcoholics, compared to controls, showed a significant reduction in theta activity, and this finding has been graphically illustrated (Figs. 3 and 4) as well as statistically demonstrated (Fig. 5).
 The present study is the first ERO study to report reward processing dysfunction in alcoholics, although there have been a few ERP studies.
-Earlier, in a study from our laboratory, Porjesz et al. [1987] reported that alcoholics manifested lower P3 voltages to all visual stimuli regardless of incentive values (i.e., baseline and two monetary reward conditions).
-Fein and Chang [2008], using the Balloon Analogue Risk Task, which measures risk-taking propensity, reported smaller ORN amplitudes in treatmentnaive alcoholics with a greater family history density of alcohol problems.
-In a recent study from our group using the gambling task used in the current study, we reported that alcoholics showed decreased amplitudes in ORN and ORP components [Kamarajan et al., 2010].
+Earlier, in a study from our lab, Porjesz et al. [1987] reported that alcoholics manifested lower P3 voltages to all visual stimuli regardless of incentive values (i.e. baseline and two monetary reward conditions).
+Fein and Chang [2008], using the Balloon Analogue Risk Task (BART) which measures risk-taking propensity, reported smaller ORN amplitudes in treatment-naive alcoholics with a greater family history density of alcohol problems.
+In a recent study from our group employing the gambling task used in the current study, we reported that alcoholics showed decreased amplitudes in ORN and ORP components [Kamarajan et al., 2010].
 These findings strengthen the view that alcoholics may have a dysfunctional neural mechanism related to reward processing.
-This view is further supported by the recent imaging studies that reported both structural [Makris et al., 2008] and functional deficits [de Greck et al., 2009] in the neural reward system of alcohol-dependent individuals.
+This view is further supported by the recent imaging studies that reported both structural [Makris et al., 2008] and functional deficits [de Greck et al., 2009] in the neural reward system of alcohol dependent individuals.

 Using other cognitive paradigms, studies have demonstrated event-related theta changes related to alcohol use, viz., alcohol dependence, direct effect of alcohol intake, and regular alcohol use and social drinking.
-For example, event-related theta power was found to be reduced in alcohol-dependent individuals during response inhibition in a Go/NoGo task [Kamarajan et al., 2004] as well as during target detection in a visual oddball task [Jones et al., 2006].
-Using an auditory memory task, Krause et al. [2002] reported that the administration of alcohol (i.e., the direct effect of alcohol intake) decreased the early-appearing event-related synchronization responses during auditory encoding and increased the laterappearing event-related desynchronization responses during retrieval in the theta band.
-Furthermore, during a mental-rehearsal task, heavily drinking students (with regular use of alcohol) had more synchronization in the theta band than lightly drinking students (with social drinking) [de Bruin et al., 2004].
+For example, event-related theta power was found to be reduced in alcohol dependent individuals during response inhibition in a Go/NoGo task [Kamarajan et al., 2004] as well as during target detection in a visual oddball task [Jones et al., 2006].
+Using an auditory memory task, Krause et al. [2002] reported that the administration of alcohol (i.e. the direct effect of alcohol intake) decreased the early-appearing event-related synchronization (ERS) responses during auditory encoding and increased the later-appearing event-related desynchronization (ERD) responses during retrieval in the theta band.
+Further, during a mental-rehearsal task, heavily drinking students (with social drinking) [de Bruin et al., 2004].
 These studies may essentially support the view that theta activity may serve as an effective measure characterizing neurocognitive deficits in alcoholism.